klokantech/flask-firebase/README.md

 The extension works in two modes: development and production.
-In development, there is no communication with the Firebase system.
-Accounts sign-in with a simple email form.
+In development, there is no communication with the Firebase system, accounts sign-in with a simple email form.

 ## Configuration